yt-dlp/yt-dlp/README.md

     --yes-overwrites                 --force-overwrites

 #### Sponskrub Options
-Support for [SponSkrub](https://github.com/yt-dlp/SponSkrub) has been deprecated in favor of `--sponsorblock`
+Support for [SponSkrub](https://github.com/faissaloo/SponSkrub) has been deprecated in favor of `--sponsorblock`

-    --sponskrub                      --sponsorblock --add-chapters
+    --sponskrub                      --sponsorblock-mark all
     --no-sponskrub                   --no-sponsorblock
-    --sponskrub-cut                  --remove-sponsor-segments all
+    --sponskrub-cut                  --sponsorblock-remove all
-    --no-sponskrub-cut               --remove-sponsor-segments -all
+    --no-sponskrub-cut               --sponsorblock-remove -all
-    --sponskrub-force                --force-remove-chapters
+    --sponskrub-force                Not applicable
-    --no-sponskrub-force             --no-force-remove-chapters
+    --no-sponskrub-force             Not applicable
     --sponskrub-location             Not applicable
     --sponskrub-args                 Not applicable